 Here is the detailed forecast:

-Rain and snow showers are then likely around Helena on Friday, generally during the morning, and there are going to be some scattered rain and snow showers around throughout the day on Friday in north-central Montana.
-Most of the snow that falls on Friday will be in the mountains, but some lower elevation locations may see some snow fly during the morning and evening.
-Along and west of the Divide, up to 10” of snow is possible through Friday evening above mountain pass level.
-At mountain pass level, a few inches of snow is possible, which may create difficult travel conditions at times.
-In the lower elevations, little to no snow accumulation is expected, and in the mountains east of the Divide, a few inches of snow is possible through Friday evening.
+There are then going to be scattered rain and mountain snow showers around on Friday, generally in central Montana, in locations east of I-15 in north-central Montana, and in the mountains.
+Some of the lower elevations along the Hi-Line east of I-15 may also see some snow on Friday, although little to no accumulation is expected.
+Along and west of the Divide, up to 8” of snow is possible through Friday evening above mountain pass level.
+At mountain pass level, a coating to a few inches of snow is possible, which may create difficult travel conditions at times.
+In the mountains east of the Divide, light snow accumulations of a coating to an inch or two are possible through Friday evening.

-There is then going to be some scattered snow and rain around in north-central Montana east of I-15 Friday night as a disturbance clips our area.
-This is when the lower elevations may receive light snow accumulations of a coating to an inch or two.
+Another disturbance will bring some scattered snow and rain showers to locations east of I-15 in north-central Montana Friday night.
+This is when some of the lower elevations may receive light snow accumulations of a coating to an inch or two.
 It is also going to be cool on Friday as highs are going to be in the 40s and low to mid 50s.

 On Saturday, we are going to have partly cloudy skies and mostly dry conditions, just a few rain/snow showers along the eastern half of the Hi-Line.
 There is also going to be less wind around on Saturday as sustained wind speeds are going to be between 5 and 20 mph in most locations.
 In northeastern Montana, it will be breezy on Saturday as sustained wind speeds are going to be between 10 and 25 mph.
 It is also going to be cool on Saturday as highs are going to be in the 40s in most spots.